 My name is Steve Chicoine and my passion is history – studying history, researching history, writing history and speaking on history.
 I am far more interested in the common man & woman, the forgotten or overlooked to whom we owe so much.
 Whether dealing with War & Peace or Race, Gender & Class, history helps us to understand life – how we got here and how what happens might impact our future.
 We also understand what those before us overcame and accomplished so that we honor their memory.
 It is important to separate myth from reality.
 The Founding Fathers were not perfect.
 There are many heroes among the common men & women, but we are all flawed mortals.
 Those, who study history, have the proper perspective on mankind.

-I am the author of three scholarly books on history, several books for young readers on the history and culture of foreign lands (with his photographs) and three novels.
+I am the author of four scholarly books on history, several books for young readers on the history and culture of foreign lands (with his photographs) and three novels.
 I also have published a number of scholarly articles in academic journals.
 I am a long-time member of the Authors Guild (since 1996).
 I have a number of book projects in various stages, as well as a couple of screenplays.
 Some of my film work is registered with the Writers Guild of America, West.

 I earned an undergraduate degree from the University of Illinois and a graduate degree from Stanford University.
 Passion for life and intellectual curiosity drive me.